mkarner07/mkarner07.github.io/_posts/2023/2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow.md

 *Thank you for reading!*

-*This was the the third part of my comprehensive series delving into "Thinking, Fast and Slow" by Daniel Kahnemann.
+*This was the the third part of my comprehensive series delving into "Thinking, Fast and Slow" by Daniel Kahneman.
 Check out the entire series here:*
 - *Part 1: [In the Realm of Thought: 11 Cognitive Biases and Heuristics Unveiled]({% post_url 2023-12-07-In-the-Realm-of-Thought %})*
 - *Part 2: [The Psychology of Choice: Understanding How Heuristics Shape Decision-Making]({% post_url 2023-12-10-The-Psychology-of-Choice %})*
 - *Part 3: [9 Learnings from “Thinking, Fast and Slow” You Can Apply in Your Day-to-Day Life]({% post_url 2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow %})*